Silver Spoon (Russian TV series): Season Three

 Igor Sokolovsky has long ceased to be the Silver Spoon, for which the police service is a necessary link.
 His mother's death and the recent murder of his father – the two events that shaped his subsequent life can be explained largely due to this service.
 Silver Spoon grows as a professional every day working on the disclosure of various crimes, but the investigation of the main drama of his life puts before them new challenges.
 To avenge the death of his father, he mastered the business strategies, to find and punish the murderer of his mother, he needs to master something completely new.
 And the most difficult thing is to stay within the law.
 In search of the culprit in Silver Spoon will be the features but will he have the legal means to punish the murderer?

 South Korean adaptation

-On June 18, 2019, it was confirmed that Silver Spoon will be remade as a Korean drama series.
-Produced by Super Moon Pictures (Goodbye to Goodbye, My Strange Hero), it will be aired in 2020.
+On June 18, 2019, it was confirmed that Silver Spoon would be remade as a Korean drama series.
+It was planned to be produced by Supermoon Pictures (Goodbye to Goodbye, My Strange Hero) on 2020 for 16-episode series.
+Due to Supermoon Pictures being merged into Big Ocean ENM in 2020, the production didn't start until 2023.
+It was finally aired on January 26, 2024 in SBS and using the title Flex X Cop for the international audience on Disney+.